• Skip to main content

 The mission of the Psy.D. program, to develop professional psychologists who can deliver competent psychological services, is consistent with the University's mission.
 This mission is promoted by a caring community which integrates academic excellence and professional education and training for public service.

-Baylor is committed to a policy of inclusiveness, understanding, and acceptance of all regardless of race and ethnicity (Student Handbook).
-Students are accepted in to the Psy.D. program without regard to their religious orientation.
+Baylor is committed to a policy of inclusiveness, understanding, and acceptance of all, regardless of race and ethnicity (Student Handbook).
+Students are accepted into the Psy.D. program without regard to their religious orientation.

 Prospective Students Must Submit the Following Materials

-By DECEMBER 1, 2022 at 11:59 PM EST for consideration to join the program in the SUMMER of 2023:
+By DECEMBER 1, 2025 at 11:59 PM EST for consideration to join the program in the SUMMER of 2026:

 • An Application for Admission - Graduate School Online Application